MrFDA/chivalry-server-configuration/README.md

 MrFDA - follow me @MrFDA69 on twitter

 ##Requirements:
-- python 2.7 on a 64 bits Windows platform
+- python 2.7 on a Windows platform (32 and 64 bits are supported)
 - several python modules, most of them beeing 'standard' modules.
 More precisely:
-    - os, sys, json, re, shutil, zipfile, urllib2, random, subprocess
+    - os, sys, json, re, shutil, zipfile, urllib2, random, subprocess, platform
     - optparse
 	- tempfile
-If some of them are not included in your python distribution, the simplest way to obtain missing ones is with pip in the console (pip install + module_name).
+If some of them are not included in your python distribution, the simplest way to obtain the missing ones is with pip in the console (pip install + module_name).
 For more information, see python documentation.

 ##Objectives
 This project tries to simplify the installation and configuration of a dedicated server for Chivalry Medieval Warfare.